lkodinsson/MARS/Fantasy/ItemCrafting.md

 ### Limited Use Items

 These types of items can take two forms: *potions* and *spellstones*.
-In either case, they use the same cost multiplier.
+Both use the same cost multiplier.
 This multipler is equal to a ratio of how many uses it holds divided by 5.

-Potions can only be single use, and provide their effect to their imbiber.
-Potions are simple items that can be used as a swift action during encounters.
-They can even be applied to other characters, so long as they are either willing or unconscious.
-The base item cost to create potions is 1 silver, or an alchemical base.
+Potions can only be made as single use items, while spellstones can be made with any quantity of uses.
+The base item cost is 1 silver (or an alchemical base) to create potions, and 2 silver (or a rough gemstone) to create spellstones.

 > ##### Potion Crafting Example
 > ___